coderaiser/cloudcmd/HELP.md

 | `F10`                 | open
 | `Esc`                 | close

-When you change one of options file `~/.cloudcmd.json` would be saved.
+When you change any options, the `~/.cloudcmd.json` file is automatically updated.
-It could be edited manually with any text editor.
+It can also be edited manually with any text editor.
-Here is description of options:
+Here's a description of all options:

 ```js
 {